Published in: 2005

 UNHAPPY CUSTOMERS.
 A study conducted for the White House Office of Consumer Affairs in 1985 showed that 96% of unhappy customers never complain directly to the salesperson, but 91% of them will not buy again from that salesperson.
 The average unhappy customer will talk to at least nine people about the experience.
 13% will tell over twenty other people.
 Customers ending up in “buyers remorse” or “buyers revenge” is not good for business.

 BUILD LONG-TERM.
-The individual order is never enough.
-You also need satisfied customers, long-term business relationships, solid, repeat business with your “regular” customers and enthusiastic referrals to new prospects.
-This means that sales transactions involve mutual dependence.
-The philosophy of Win-Win selling recognizes that mutual dependence and gives you a reliable method long term.
-The goal is not to increase just any business, but good business – which is by definition Win-Win business.
+The You need satisfied customers, long-term business relationships, solid, repeat business and enthusiastic referrals.
+The philosophy of Win-Win selling recognizes gives you a reliable method long term.
 Don’t oversell expectations, don’t get suckered into a giveaway, hear the customer out and be willing to talk.

 WHY WIN-WIN DOESN’T HAPPEN.
 When Win-Win doesn’t happen, it’s often because the salesperson has not made a conscious enough effort to ensure that it does happen.
 Most commonly, she assumes her win is more important than the customer’s win, or that the customer will win automatically because he’s gotten a “great buy”.
 In other cases, salespeople don’t even think about this at all.
 In all these cases, they end up with Win-Lose.